reportportal/docs/src/md/src/GettingStarted/Integrations.md

 ### Add Sauce Labs integrations

-Configure an integration with Sauce Labs and watch video of test executions right in the ReportPortal application.
+Configure integration with Sauce Labs and watch a video of test executions right in the ReportPortal application.

 **Permissions:**

-user with account role *ADMINISTRATOR* can configure integration for whole instance or per project.
+user with account role *ADMINISTRATOR* can configure integration for the whole instance or per project.
-User with account role *PROJECT MANAGER* can configure integration only on project where he is assigned on as Project Manager.
+User with account role *PROJECT MANAGER* can configure integration only on a project where he is assigned on as Project Manager.

 ### Global Sauce Labs integration

-To configure Sauce Labs for whole instance:
+To configure Sauce Labs for the whole instance:

 1. Login to the ReportPortal as an ADMIN user